jbakosi/piac/doc/README.md

 The daemon is threaded, i.e., can use multiple cores: one thread interrogates the database, another connects with peers.

-## RPC: basic server/client communication
+## RPC: server/client communication

 A daemon listens on a socket and accepts connections from potentially multiple clients.

 RPC connections between clients and server can be optionally securely authenticated and encrypted using elliptic-curve cryptography.
+See below for how to set that up.

 Clients can connect to the server and query to (1) issue basic searches with the full features of xapian, e.g., multiple languages, synonyms, ranking, etc.,